ChartreuseK/PETTERM/test/README.md

 # OVERVIEW

-A test program for the BASIC Save/Load capabilities of PETTERM.
+A POSIX C test program for the BASIC Save/Load capabilities of PETTERM.

 # COMPILE

+Use one of the following commands:

+` make`

 ` cc -DDISPLAY_STRING petser.c -o petser`